 Italian luxury niche line established in 2003 by Sergio Momo and Dominique Salvo.
 As of early 2010 there were three lines: XJ 17/17 (4 fragrances, see review for Irisss), Shooting Stars (12 fragrances; see reviews for Ibitira & Oesel) and Casamorati 1888 (4 fragrances).

 Yardley was established in the 18th century as a soap manufacturer in England.
 Over the years they expanded into other luxury toiletries, and they are still best known for their English Lavender fragrance range.
-They have been owned by several parent companies over their long history; most recently, UK-based Lornamead purchased Yardley from Procter & Gamble.
-Lornamead also owns Woods of Windsor.
+They have been owned by several parent companies over their long history; most recently, they were purchased by the Indian conglomerate Wipro.

 In 2010, the Yardley brand was reorganized and repackaged, and the existing product lines were condensed to six fragrances: English Lavender, Lily of the Valley, English Rose, Iris, Peony and April Violets.